uwspstar/FullStack/AWS-Certification/Quiz-Practice/readme.md

 # ELB & ASG
+### IAM roles attached to an ASG will get assigned to EC2 instances

 ### Your application load balancer is hosting 3 target groups with hostnames being users.example.com, api.external.example.com and checkout.example.com.
 You would like to expose HTTPS traffic for each of these hostnames.
 How do you configure your ALB SSL certificates to make this work?
 ```
 SNI (Server Name Indication) is a feature allowing you to expose multiple SSL certs if the client supports it.
 Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/